-\begin{itemize} \item Based on our empirical results, we propose a new categorization of low-resource languages that are currently not covered by any available language models: the Hard, the Intermediate and the Easy languages. \draftnote{\Djame{Do we have an idea of what ling. properties make them hard?} \bm{the point we're making is that only the script makes them 'Hard' otherwise they are not hard }} \item We show that Hard languages can be better addressed by transliterating them into a better-handled script (typically Latin) , providing a promising direction for rendering multilingual language models useful for a new set of unseen languages. \end{itemize}
+\begin{itemize} \item \draftremove{Based on our empirical results, }We propose a new categorization of the low-resource languages that are unseen by available language models: the Hard, the Intermediate and the Easy languages. \item We show that Hard languages can be better addressed by transliterating them into a better-handled script (typically Latin) , providing a promising direction towards making multilingual language models useful for a new set of unseen languages. \end{itemize}